lsst/LDM-230/index.rst

 The Data Release Production operates autonomously and is not under the control of the Observatory Control System.
-It is managed by the Archive DMCS, which submits jobs to the Orchestration Manager for execution on the general Archive compute pool.
+It is managed by the Archive :term:`DMCS`, which submits jobs to the Orchestration Manager for execution on the general Archive compute pool.

-The Data Release Production is handled by the following infrastructure components located at the Archive Center at NCSA in Illinois:
+The Data Release Production is handled by the following infrastructure components located at the Archive Center at :term:`NCSA` in Illinois:

 1. Archive DM Control System